-In September 2017 we granted DNOW exclusive worldwide rights to sell our products in the oil and gas industry effective September 7, 2017.
-Sales under the agreement amounted to approximately \$1.7 million in 2018, representing approximately 41% of our total net sales for 2018 vs \$828,000 in 2017 representing 36% of our total net sales in 2017.
+We are dependent upon sales to a limited number of customers.
+During 2019 sales from two customers represented a total of 67% of sales and during 2018 sales from four customers represented a total of 83% of sales.
+We do not have contracts with our customers and the loss of sales from one or more of these customers could materially impact our results of operations in future periods.
+In addition, in September 2017, we granted DNOW exclusive worldwide rights to sell our products in the oil and gas industry.
+Sales under the agreement amounted to approximately \$556,302 in 2019, representing approximately 37% of our total net sales for 2019 versus \$1.7 million in 2018 representing 42% of our total net sales in 2018.
 There are no binding obligations from DNOW to purchase a certain amount of product from us, nor to undertake any specific marketing or sales incentives related to our products.
-Historically, sales to the oil and gas industry have represented approximately 65% and 70%, respectively, of our net sales in 2018 and 2017.
 While we granted DNOW these exclusive rights because we believed its distribution network was broad enough that it could facilitate our growth in this industry, we are wholly dependent upon DNOW's sales efforts over which we have limited control.
 The exclusive nature of this agreement prevents us from engaging other distributors to facilitate sales of our products in the oil and gas industry.
 In that event, our revenues may be adversely impacted in future periods.